ordinals/ord/README.md

 }
 ```

-If the coinbase transaction underpays the block subsidy or fees, those ordinal
+If the coinbase transaction underpays the block subsidy or fees, those
-numbers are destroyed.
+satoshis, along with their ordinal numbers, are destroyed and taken out of
+circulation.

 The `find` command, as of yet unfinished, gives the current outpoint containing
 the satoshi with a given ordinal at a given height: